ccubed/Viaduct/docs/Web.rst

 Website Portion
 ===============
-    ..py:method root
+    .. py:method:: root

-    Returns the document root of the website portion of the web module.
+    Returns the document root of the website portion of the web module

-    ..py:method page_not_found
+    .. py:method:: page_not_found

     Handles 404 error

 API